tapilab/is-prefixlt/README.md

 The project is not finished yet, so I can not draw any further conclusions.
 But for the future work, I guess the main point is visualization analysis.
 I mean, I've got enough data.
 Then I should focus on digging out the relationships and more interesting conclusions via visualization.

+## 2nd Semester Results
+First of all, please check out the [Hype_Detection_Yiming_Guo.pdf](Hype_Detection_Yiming_Guo.pdf).
+This is the report paper in IEEE format and explains everything.
+In this Github repository, the codes are in Docs, and the number in front of the .py files is the order of each piece of code, and the name explains themselves.
+3.3 Jacard_Similarity_Modified.py is the one returns the final result.
+There's 1 missing file called Relation_Real.txt, it's over the size limit of Github, I'll send you the file via email or Google Drive.
+The last thing, in that 3.3 .py file, the first part of quotes is the part which being used to compute the relation pairs.
+The result of this part is in Jaccard1.txt.
+So you don't need to unquote it and run it again.